Agent Skills

 ├── scripts/ # optional - helper scripts the model runs via Bash

-| Scope | Path | Notes |
+| Scope | Path | Precedence | Notes |

-| Project-local | .infer/skills/<name>/SKILL.md | Checked into the project; overrides a user skill of the same name |
+| Project-local | .infer/skills/<name>/SKILL.md | Highest | Checked into the project; overrides a same-named skill in any other scope |

-| User-global | ~/.infer/skills/<name>/SKILL.md | Personal defaults available across every project |
+| User-global | ~/.infer/skills/<name>/SKILL.md | Lowest | Personal defaults available across every project |

 The SKILL.md contract